 In the case of scalar emission $\phi$ from scalar DM candidates, we now consider the regime where quartic interactions between the mediator and the colliding particles dominate, $\lambda_{j} \gg (A_{j}/m_{j})^2 $.
 In this limit, the leading-order of the emission amplitude is dominated by the contribution of the vertex diagrams illustrated in Fig.~\ref{vertex},

 It is important to emphasize that this contribution, although scaling as \( \mathcal{O}(v_i^{-4}) \), does not originate from quadrupole emission.
 Its overall coupling dependence is reduced by two powers compared to the latter.
-The associated energy-differential cross-section reads
+The associated energy-differential cross section reads

-Expressions for the full amplitudes and differential cross sections that are not in any limit of $A_{j}/m_{j}$ relative to $\lambda_{j}$ are given in App.~\ref{scalarscalarquad}.
+Expressions for the full amplitudes and differential cross sections that are not in any limit of $(A_{j}/m_{j})^2$ relative to $\lambda_{j}$ are given in App.~\ref{scalarscalarquad}.

 As in the case of dipole emission, we may take into account the emitted particle mass~$m_{\phi,V}$.
 In contrast to~\eqref{dipolescalar} and~\eqref{dipolegauge}, there is no universal mass-dependent factor that could be pulled out in front of an amplitude of vanishing emitted particle mass.
 However, {\it prior} to squaring the full amplitude, the $m_{\phi,V}$-dependent terms in $\phi$-emission and in the longitudinal mode of $V$-emission agree; see App.~\ref{Massiveemission} for a detailed discussion.
-We further note that in the case of massive scalar emission $\phi$, in the limit $ (A_{j}/m_{j})^2 \ll \lambda_{j}$, the NR expansion of the emission amplitude does not gain any dependency on~$m_\phi$, so that any mass-dependent corrections are solely due to phase space in the cross-section.
+We further note that in the case of massive scalar emission $\phi$, in the limit $ (A_{j}/m_{j})^2 \ll \lambda_{j}$, the NR expansion of the emission amplitude does not gain any dependency on~$m_\phi$, so that any mass-dependent corrections are solely due to phase space in the cross section.

 In the left panel of Fig.~\ref{quadcrossplotlong}, we plot the energy-differential cross sections given in~\eqref{crosssectionquadrupole} and~\eqref{crossvertexlong}.
 The mass-dependent contribution of the emitted particle, derived in App.~\ref{Massiveemission}, is included and compared with the numerical integration of the full, unexpanded amplitude.
-To perform the comparison, we consider a system of distinguishable particles with equal coupling-to-mass ratios, ensuring that quadrupole emission provides the dominant contribution to the energy differential cross-section.
+To perform the comparison, we consider a system of distinguishable particles with equal coupling-to-mass ratios, ensuring that quadrupole emission provides the dominant contribution to the energy-differential cross section.
 Identical parameter values are used in both cases prior to any normalization, with fixed values of \( v_i, m_j, m_{\phi,V} \), and the coupling constant \(g_{j},y_{j},A_{j}/m_{j}\) and \(\lambda_{j}\).
 The numerical results are in agreement with the analytical expressions, thereby validating the latter.